A Winsome Widow

 A Winsome Widow is a 1912 musical produced by Florenz Ziegfeld, Jr., which was a revised version of Charles Hale Hoyt's 1891 hit, A Trip to Chinatown, with a score by Raymond Hubbell.

 History

 The show debuted at the Moulin Rouge on April 11, 1912, and ran into September, with a total of 172 performances.
 (A pre-opening performance was presented at Parson's Theatre in Hartford, Connecticut on April 8, 1912.)
+The production's sets were designed by Ernest Albert.

 One of its featured songs was "Be My Little Baby Bumble Bee" by Stanley Murphy and Henry I. Marshall.
 The musical was a big hit, and featured a finale with real ice skating.